Infertility

 Fertility treatment statistics

 More women than ever are turning to the medical community for help having a baby.
 As much as 85% to 90% of infertility cases are treated with conventional medical therapies such as medication or surgery.
-Take a look at the percentage of women of reproductive age who’ve sought medical help with fertility, broken down by type:
+Others seek IUI or IVF.

 (Data via the American Society for Reproductive Medicine, here, and the Centers for Disease Control, here.)